College Credit Plus

 ID (Rocket Card): The ID Center is located in the lower level of the Student Union.
 There will be a $35 fee for the ID card.
-This fee is NOT covered by the College Credit Plus program; therefore, the ID fee is the student's responsibility.
+This fee is NOT covered by the College Credit Plus program and is the student’s responsibility.
 This fee will automatically be applied to your student account.
 The ID Center can be contacted at 419.530.5842/5843.
-Fee amount is subject to change for fall semester, 2014.

 Failing grade: If students receive a grade of “F” the high school (public school students) or state of Ohio (private school students) has the right to bill students for tuition reimbursement.

 Selective Service: Males must register for selective service on their 18th birthday.
 If UT does not have verification that you are registered for selective service, you will be billed out-of-state fees for all classes you have taken as a dual credit student.
 You can register for selective service through your area post office or through the Internet at: www.sss.gov/.

 Parking Permits: All students have the option of purchasing a parking permit through the myUT web portal (myut.utoledo.edu).
 Permits are $125 per semester, and are NOT covered by The College Credit Plus program; therefore, payment is the responsibility of the student.
 If you receive a parking ticket, you have the right to appeal.
 To appeal a fine, visit the Transportation Center.
 To pay a parking ticket, go to the Payment Depository box next to the Treasurer’s Office in Rocket Hall.
 Dual credit students are issued “K” permits, and can park in lot 2, 3, 4, 5, 18, and 20.